![]() |

 The physical lines in a document are broken into pages in a way similar to how paragraphs are hyphenated into lines.
 The page breaker performs page filling, it tries to distribute page items evenly so text runs to the bottom of every page.
 It also tries to avoid orphans and widows, which are single or pairs of soft lines separated from the rest of their paragraph by a page break, but these can be produced when there is no better solution.

-current line.
-Set an infinite page breaking penalty for the
+line.
+Set an infinite page breaking penalty for the current line,

 Forbidden page breaking points are overridden by “new page” and “page break” primitives.